How to Build a Digital Product to Wow the Market

 4. Minimum Viable Product (MVP)

 A minimum viable product (MVP) is an early product version that has just enough features for early customers to be able to use it.
-The journey towards an MVP is when developers and engineers take on a greater role.
+The journey towards an MVP is when software developers and engineers take on a greater role.

 An MVP is intended to be simpler than the envisioned fully-developed version of the application.
 The full set of features and functionalities need not be available yet as long as it’s a working product.